The power of working together

 Students benefit greatly from group exercises that require group interaction, problem analysis, reasoning, debate, persuasive skills and teamwork within an ethical framework.
 This hands-on experience helps prepare students to be ethical leaders in the workplace and in society.

 Securian offers multiple opportunities that allow associates to play a pivotal role in the life of a child or adult.
 Securian’s mentoring programs stretch back for more than 30 years with BestPrep and Junior Achievement.

-For the past four years, we’ve partnered extensively with Urban Academy Charter School, developing robust and individual reading and mentoring programs.
+For the past five years, we’ve partnered extensively with Urban Academy Charter School, developing robust and individual reading and mentoring programs.

 We've also incorporated the school into our JA in a Day and worked with the students at JA Biztown (both Junior Achievement programs).

 Securian sponsors an annual school supply drive to benefit the clients of our longtime charitable partner, the Neighborhood House.

 Donated pens, pencils, notebooks, folders and backpacks serve as the foundation for disadvantaged children to excel in the classroom, while their families benefit from much needed financial savings.